TripPyPoly/YIPPEE/README.md

 # YIPPEE
-Yes It's a PDF Processing & Edit Executables is a free to use PDF editor we made out of spite for expensive ones
+"Yes It's a PDF Processing & Edit Executables" is a free to use PDF editor we made out of spite for expensive ones